yerlyn6v6/yerlyn6v6.github.io/README.md

 python, C, C++

 ## **3 Education**
-major : software engineering
-\
-department : Sungkyunkwan University
+Department of Software Engineering at Sungkyunkwan University

 ## **4 Achievements and Certifications**
 none